U.N. to allow release of $1.5 billion frozen Libya funds

 Russia and China, which for months have been reluctant to allow the council to do anything that would help the rebels, did not formally object to the idea of releasing the funds to the rebels this week.

-(Additional reporting by Patrick Worsnip at the United Nations and Arshad Mohammed in Washington; Editing by Xavier Briand and Bill Trott)
+(Additional reporting by Patrick Worsnip at the United Nations and Arshad Mohammed in Washington; Editing by Xavier Briand)